Agustín Delgado: Southampton

 Delgado moved to Southampton in 2001.
 Unfortunately, he was dogged by injuries which restricted him to only a few games during his time with the Saints.
-Southampton tried to get him back to fitness after the injury he picked in Necaxa prior to the 2002 World Cup Qualifiers, but to no avail.
+Southampton unsuccessfully tried to get him back to fitness after he was injured in Necaxa prior to the 2002 World Cup Qualifiers.

 It might have been a different story had the striker refused to play while injured during the 2002 World Cup.
-The pressure on him to play was enormous, as Ecuadorians believed that, with 9 goals during the 2002 World cup qualifying campaign, he was indispensable; and naturally, Delgado dreamed of playing in a FIFA World Cup.
+The pressure on him to play was enormous, as Ecuadorians believed that, with nine goals during the 2002 World cup qualifying campaign, he was indispensable; and naturally, Delgado dreamed of playing in a FIFA World Cup.
 All that led to his decision to play despite injury while heavily medicated on painkillers.
 Upon return to England, it was found that his injury had become chronic, effectively destroying his future in Europe.
 He also alienated manager Gordon Strachan by refusing to learn English, and Strachan felt the player had been forced on the club and was very high maintenance.
 When pressed for his plans for the Ecuadorian, Strachan replied "I've got more important things to think about.
 I've got a yoghurt to finish by today, the expiry date is today.
 That can be my priority rather than Agustin Delgado."

 However, Delgado scored the winning goal for Southampton in a 3–2 home victory over the then Premiership champions Arsenal.
 He also scored a goal against Liverpool in the League Cup.